bbglab/bbgwiki/docs/Plots_and_scripts/minibam_hartwig_GCP.md

 ```
 ## 3. Create minibams

 For each line, it extracts the regions in a minibam.
 If the next region is from the same sample, it keeps the cram.
-If not, it deletes de cram and download the next one.
+If not, it deletes the cram and downloads the next one.

 ```
 #/workspace/datasets/hartwig/20230914/scripts/minibam/dwnRunMiniBam_multi.py